 Remove restrictions on retail trading hours

 Retail Inquiry 10.1

 Around $400 million a year

 Accelerate taxi reform and adopt best practice for ride sharing regulation

 Contribution to industry revenue of about $175 million, but benefits already largely being realised

 Review occupational licensing, combine with a move to competency testing where suitable

 Set-up Inquiry 3.3

-Savings for consumers could be up to $15 billion, but worker income declines so small net gain
+Savings for consumers could be worth billions, but worker income declines so small net gain

 Embed consideration of competition impact in air services agreements